MBrancoLab/Deniz_2019_AML/README.md

 De novo transcriptomes from Blueprint's AML samples were generated using stringtie (stringtie.sh in Shell_scripts folder) on STAR-aligned RNA-seq data.
 Single exon transcripts were removed (remove_single_exon.R) and the coordinates of multi-exonic transcripts extracted (get_TSSs.R).

-*2. Overlap multi-exon TSSs with LTRs
+*2. Overlap multi-exon TSSs with LTRs*

 The find_LTR_TSSs.R script finds overlap between the TSSs determined above and the LTR families of interest.
 It generates the plot in Figure 2A and a table of AML-associated transcripts with LTR-coupled TSSs.

+## ChIP-seq

+*1. Histone ChIP-seq at LTRs*

+Download blueprint, find overlaps, plot proportions

+*2. Cluster analysis*

+Define and plot clusters, draw trend plots

+*3. Cell line data*

+Proportion of AML-associated K27ac-marked LTRs in cell lines